ICTeam28/PiFox/README.md

 Emulation
 -----

 PiEmu (https://github.com/ICTeam28/PiEmu) can run the game without sound.
-Assuming PiFox and PiEmu have been cloned in the same directory and both are built, PiEmu must be invoked with the following command:
+Assuming PiFox and PiEmu have been cloned in the same directory and both are built, PiEmu must be invoked with the following command inside PiFox's build directory:

     ../../PiEmu/build/piemu --graphics --quiet --memory=256M --addr=65536 --nes kernel.img